brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 FN & TN
 \end{pmatrix}$$

 for a singe class, with columns normalized to 1, (or a percentage) with true on the x axis and predictions on the y axis.
-The IoU threshold is set at 0.45, why not 0.5 I don't know.
+The IoU default threshold is set at 0.45, why not 0.5 I don't know.

 There are two types of confidence scores, box confidence and class confidence.
 I believe the box confidence is the confidence associated with the bounding boxes created in the training and in predictions when using the model.
 Box confidence is $IoU(pred, truth) \times Pr(Object)$.
 I have not been able to find the equation for calculating $PR(Object)$.
 Class confidence is $PR(Class_i|Object) \times PR(Object) \times IoU(pred, truth)$.
 Again, unable to find equation for $PR(Class_i|Object)$